 Now we run the following command to install Snap packages and Firefox:

 sudo rm /etc/apt/preferences.d/nosnap.pref sudo apt update sudo apt install snapd sudo snap install firefox

-Next, verify the installation and check the version of Mozilla Firefox run following command in the command prompt:
+Next, verify the installation and check the version of Mozilla Firefox run the following command in the command prompt:

 Step 3.
 Accessing Firefox on Linux Mint 20.

 Once successfully installed, now launch the firefox browser by visiting Activities -> typing “

 mozilla firefox” or run the following command in the terminal:

 Congratulations!
 You have successfully installed Firefox.
 Thanks for using this tutorial for installing the Mozilla Firefox web browser in Linux Mint systems.
-For additional help or useful information, we recommend you to check the official Mozilla Firefox website.
+For additional help or useful information, we recommend you check the official Mozilla Firefox website.